xdevguild/awesome-multiversx-dev-resources/readme.md

 - [MultiversX Utils](https://utils.multiversx.com/) - This page offers an easy to use pack of utilities necessary for interacting with the MultiversX Blockchain
 - [MultiversX Status page](https://status.multiversx.com/) - real-time status for public MultiversX services
 - [Trusted Co-Signer Service](https://github.com/multiversx/mx-multi-factor-auth-go-service) - It is the component that automates most of the Guardian processes and makes it easy for users to turn wallets into unbreakable vaults
+- [xExchange Agora](https://agora.xexchange.com/) - Discuss all things related to xExchange.
+You can also post and discuss drafts of xExchange Improvement Proposals (xEIPs).

 ### Explorers and APIs